I'm a pen for hire. There's no assignment that I can't adapt to. I am a ghostwriter.

 Step 4.
 Work on developing voices and styles other than your own.

-This is one of the most important skills a ghostwriter needs to have.
+This is one of the most important skills an aspiring ghostwriter needs to have.
 It's key to remember that, when you are writing as a ghostwriter, you are not writing as you.

 You are writing as someone else.